Injection of hyaluronic acid filler or silicone to close a black triangle.

 Reference Implant Practice article Volume 6 Number 3

+This is the most predictable method but most damaging to the teeth.
 To close black triangles in the gingival embrasure when restoring teeth with veneers or crowns, there are clinical and technical design procedures required before preparing the tooth or manufacturing the restoration.
 This post focuses on the clinical portion of the preparation design.

 - Extending the tooth preparation subgingivally.
 The depth will depend on the volume of space that needs to be closed.
 The larger the space, the deeper that margin will need to be placed intracrevicular.
 The maximum depth should not exceed one-half of the measured sulcus depth.